First All-Female Spacewalk In History Scheduled For 2 Astronauts

 “It was not orchestrated to be this way; these spacewalks were originally scheduled to take place in the fall,” Schierholz explained.

-Either way, it’s a massive step for womankind, with only around 11 percent of the people who have traveled to space so far have belonged to the fairer sex.
+Either way, it’s a massive step for womankind.
+Only around 11 percent of the people who have traveled to space so far have been female.

-Although Koch is already up at the international space station, McClain still has her feet firmly on solid ground, and is only set to take off for the space station on March 14.

 Their spacewalk is estimated to last around seven hours.